American Prehistory: 8000 Years of Forest Management

 - The student will draw upon historical knowledge during the examination of social issues and develop the habits of mind that historians and scholars in the humanities and social sciences employ to study the past and its relationship to the present in the United States and other societies.
 (Standard 2: Time, Continuity and Change)

-Use the 2 links below to locate a Native American tribe in your geographic vicinity.
-Contact a tribe near your school to discuss the possibility of arranging for a guest speaker to make a presentation to your class that would help them learn more about Native American culture and land use practices (past and present).
-Native Web 1 Native Web 2
+Use this link to locate a Native American tribe in your geographic vicinity.
+Contact a tribe near your school to discuss the possibility of arranging for a guest speaker to make a presentation to your class that would help them learn more about Native American culture and land use practices, past and present.

-Use the link below to help you locate a nearby museum specializing in or containing extensive exhibits on Native American history.
+Use this link to help you locate a nearby museum specializing in or containing extensive exhibits on Native American history.
 Plan a trip for students to a museum so that they can experience Native American culture in an educationally rich setting.
 If possible, contact the museum educator of the institution about the possibility of special programming for your students.
-Museums

-Use the link below to find the nearest archaeological park.
+Use this link to find the nearest archaeological park.
 Since students learned about the importance of archaeology in the study of prehistory, visiting an actual Native American site will help reinforce what they just learned and also will serve as a real world historical connection.
-Archaeological Parks

 Team Teaching Possibilities